MTR93600/AIMI-AI/README.md

                                 0 minutes will disable this functionality.
     COBBoost maxBolus:          maxBolus to use within the COBBoost Window.
 0 will use AAPS maxBolus.
     COB maxBolus:               maxBolus to use with COB outside of the initial COBBoost Window.
 0 will use AAPS maxBolus.
-    UAM eventualBG Weighting:   This will be the initial weighting for eventualBG predictions with COB.
+    COB eventualBG Weighting:   This will be the initial weighting for eventualBG predictions with COB.
                                 As ISF grows stronger the weighting will reduce favouring current BG ISF.
                                 Setting to 50 will make this 50%.
 0 will always use currentBG ISF.